PatrickCPE/PatrickCPE.github.io/about.md

 # About Me
 ---

-My names Patrick, I’m a Senior Computer Engineering Undergraduate at University of Massachusetts Lowell.
-I'll be graduating next spring.
+My names Patrick, I’m a Computer Engineer.
 This site's home to my Blog, Project Write-Ups, and whatever else in the world I’m in the mood to post.

 <center>
 <img src="/assets/images/about_pic.jpg" alt="mountain pic" style="width:450px;height:600px">
 </center>

-I currently work at UMass Lowell's Human-Robot Interaction(HRI) Lab under Professor Holly Yanco, specifically at the NERVE center.
-Check that out [here](http://robotics.cs.uml.edu/).
-I did my Co-Op at Philips Medical, where I was part of the test engineering team.
+I currently work at Analog Devices as a Design Verification Engineer on the Audio/Video team.

-In my free time I enjoy climbing, running, lifting, Brazilian jiu jitsu, and coming up with project ideas that I eventually abandon because I come up with an *"even cooler"* new one.
+In my free time I enjoy climbing, running, lifting, Brazilian Jiu Jitsu(When I'm not injured), and coming up with project ideas that I eventually abandon because I come up with an *"even cooler"* new one.